MKLab-ITI/pygrank/documentation/tuners.md

 ### <kbd>Tuner</kbd> ParameterTuner

 Tunes a parameterized version of node ranking algorithms under a specific measure by splitting the personalization in training and test sets.
+The tuning mechanism is fully described in [krasanakis2022autogf].
 The constructor instantiates the tuning mechanism.

 Args:
  * *ranker_generator:* A callable that constructs a ranker based on a list of parameters.
 If None (default) then a pygrank.algorithms.learnable.GenericGraphFilter is constructed with automatic normalization and assuming immutability (this is the most common setting).
 These parameters can be overriden and other ones can be passed to the algorithm'personalization constructor by including them in kwargs.